Skip to main content

 Usage

-In a typical workflow, you should launch distributed environment at the beginning of training script and create objects needed (such as models, optimizers, loss function, data loaders etc.) firstly, then call colossalai.booster to inject features into these objects, After that, you can use our booster APIs and these returned objects to continue the rest of your training processes.
+In a typical workflow, you should launch distributed environment at the beginning of training script and create objects needed (such as models, optimizers, loss function, data loaders etc.) firstly, then call booster.boost to inject features into these objects, After that, you can use our booster APIs and these returned objects to continue the rest of your training processes.

 A pseudo-code example is like below: